Apyx Medical (APYX)

 AI Analysis | Feedback

-Charles D. Goodwin, President and Chief Executive Officer
+Charles D. Goodwin, II, Chief Executive Officer, President, and Director

 Moshe Citronowicz, Senior Vice President